django/deps/draft/0010-new-governance.rst

-Any member in good standing of an appropriate discussion venue for a proposal MAY request that the Technical Board reconsider a proposal previously vetoed, but not until at least six months have elapsed since the veto.
+Any member in good standing of an appropriate discussion venue for a proposal MAY request that the Technical Board reconsider a proposal previously vetoed, but not until at least six months have elapsed since the veto, or the next Feature Release of Django has occurred, whichever is later.
 The Technical Board MAY decline to reconsider the proposal, and allow the veto to stand without a new vote.
 In the event that the Technical Board once again vetoes the proposal, or allows the previous veto to stand, the proposal SHALL NOT be raised for